jenkins-x/lighthouse/docs/crds/github-com-tektoncd-pipeline-pkg-apis-pipeline-v1beta1.md

 ## Sidecar

-Sidecar embeds the Container type, which allows it to include fields not<br />provided by Container.
+Sidecar has nearly the same data structure as Step, consisting of a Container and an optional Script, but does not have the ability to timeout.

 | Stanza | Type | Required | Description |
 |---|---|---|---|